Armie Hammer

 Hammer portrayed Clyde Tolson in the biopic J. Edgar (2011), played the titular character in the western The Lone Ranger (2013), and starred as Illya Kuryakin in the action film The Man from U.N.C.L.E.
 (2015).
 In 2017, he starred in Luca Guadagnino's romantic drama Call Me by Your Name, for which he received a nomination for the Golden Globe for Best Supporting Actor.
 The following year, Hammer portrayed Martin D. Ginsburg in the biopic On the Basis of Sex (2018).
 On Broadway, he starred in a production of Straight White Men in 2018.

-In 2021, multiple women came forward with claims of abuse against Hammer.
-Hammer denied the allegations, which derailed his acting career; he abandoned several future projects and was dropped by his talent agency and publicist.
-After an investigation into Hammer by the LA County District Attorney and the LAPD, they declined to pursue criminal charges against him, citing insufficient evidence.
-Hammer returned to acting in 2024.
+In 2021, Hammer's career was derailed when he was accused of sexual and emotional abuse by three women.
+He abandoned several projects and was dropped by his talent agency and publicist.
+Hammer denied all accusations.
+After an investigation by the Los Angeles County District Attorney and the Los Angeles Police Department (LAPD), they declined to pursue criminal charges, citing insufficient evidence.
+He returned to acting in 2025.

 Biography from the Wikipedia article Armie Hammer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.